DIANet: Dense-and-Implicit Attention Network: Analysis

 \section{Analysis}

-In this section, we study some properties of DIANet, including feature integration and normalization effect.
-In DIANet, the deeper layers connect the shallower layers via DIA-LSTM module.
-Firstly, the random forest model~\cite{Gregorutti2017Correlation} is used to visualize how the current layer depends on the preceding layers.
-Secondly, we study the normalization effect of DIANet by removing the Batch Normalization~\cite{Ioffe:2015:BNA:3045118.3045167} in the networks.
-Also, the tests on removal of skip connection and data augment show some positive side-effects of DIANet.
+In this section, we study some properties of DIANet, including feature integration and regularization effect on stabilizing training.
+Firstly, the layers are connected by DIA-LSTM unit in DIANet and we can use the random forest model~\cite{Gregorutti2017Correlation} to visualize how the current layer depends on the preceding layers.
+Secondly, we study the stabilizing training effect of DIANet by removing all the Batch Normalization~\cite{Ioffe:2015:BNA:3045118.3045167} or the skip connection in the residual networks.